-Fortunately, things started easing up a little as summer approached.
-Terina and Quinn decided to take a chance.
-They crossed their fingers and headed west!
+Fortunately, as summer approached the rate of infection slowed and the government began ending some of the more severe restrictions on businesses and gatherings.
+Still no big weddings allowed, but elopements could go ahead as long as the pandemic stayed under control.
+Terina and Quinn crossed their fingers and headed west!
 Manitoba hadn’t seen too many cases of the virus, but Alberta had become a bit of a hot spot in Canada.
-With things changing week by week, they weren’t sure what would happen.
+With things changing week by week, there were no guarantees a lockdown couldn’t happen again on short notice.

 Photographers | Film & Forest Photography